Spitfire (1934 film)

-Spitfire is a 1934 American Pre-Code drama film based on the play Trigger by Lula Vollmer.
+Spitfire is a 1934 American pre-Code drama film based on the play Trigger by Lula Vollmer.
 It was directed by John Cromwell and starred Katharine Hepburn, Robert Young and Ralph Bellamy.

-Premise
+Plot

-Two engineers building a dam in the mountains, John Stafford (Robert Young) and George Fleetwood (Ralph Bellamy), are attracted to local hillbilly "spitfire" Trigger Hicks (Katharine Hepburn) who is the local faith healer.
+Two engineers building a dam in the mountains, John Stafford and George Fleetwood, are attracted to local hillbilly "spitfire" Trigger Hicks who is the local faith healer.
 Things come to a head when the locals think that she is a witch.